Europa Universalis V: Reception

-Europa Universalis V received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+Europa Universalis V received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 OpenCritic determined that 100% of critics recommended the game.

-IGN praised the game's unprecedented depth of simulation, and detailed population and terrain systems, but noted balance and tuning issues at launch.
-Rock Paper Shotgun also praised the game's depth, but cautioned that its overwhelming complexity makes it less accessible than other Paradox titles.
+IGN praised its unprecedented depth of simulation and its detailed population and terrain systems, but noted balance and tuning issues at launch.
+Rock Paper Shotgun also praised its depth, but said that its "overwhelming" complexity makes it less accessible than other Paradox titles.